 For 50 years, voice output, or AAC, devices have been used to help those with developmental and acquired disabilities to communicate successfully.

-AAC devices offer tremendous promise in helping nonverbal individuals with autism overcome their unique communication barriers.
+AAC devices offer tremendous promise in helping nonspeaking individuals with autism and other developmental disabilities to overcome their unique communication barriers.

 How effective are AAC devices?